lukestairwalker/OpenCV/README.md

 How the Matching works:
 1. Features (keypoints) like corners or edges are detected.
 2. For every keypoint a descriptor is calculated (a descriptor describes the local surrounding of its feature.
 This is useful if the camera moved, the image was rotated or scaled.
 A descriptor is most often a vector)
 3. To calculate the similarity of two descriptors (from two images), you calculate the distance between the vectors (e.g. euclidian distance for SIFT, SURF & Hamming distance for binary descriptors from ORB, BRIEF).

+### Template Matching
+- Sum of Absolute Differences (SAD)
+- Sum of Squared Differences (SSD)
+- Normalized Cross-Correlation (NCC)

+How the Matching works:
+Similar to the feature / descriptor matching, you try to match two very similar imagepatches (Pixelblöcke) with each other.
+But instead of detecting a feature, you simply take the template which you want to find in the other image and use a sliding window to scan the whole image for the template.

 ## Filter
 Using convolution with a filter on a grayscale image, you can detect edges in an image.
 The value which is displayed in a grayscale image is the intensity (Helligkeit).